 Where can I do a first aid course?

 These types of courses are readily available throughout the UK.
-We provide training at our academies in Paisley and Dalgety Bay in Scotland, but we also offer on-site first aid training – this can be delivered either at your place of work or a venue of your choosing.
+We also offer on-site first aid training – this can be delivered either at your place of work or a venue of your choosing.

 How to prepare beforehand